MichaelDrogalis/lein-cssgenbuild/README.md

 ## Usage

-Wrap your rules around a `rule-seq` macro call:
+Wrap your rules with a `rule-seq` macro call:

 ```clojure
 (ns stylesheets.theme